On the Benefits of Semi-Supervised Test Case Generation for Simulation Models: Threats to Validity

 \textbf{External validity} concerns the application of this study in other problems.
-We utilize five open-source CPSs to conduct our conclusions of this study.
-This may become a threat that five open-source CPSs cannot represent the society of CPSs.
+We utilize five open-source simulation models to conduct our conclusions of this study.
+This may become a threat that five models cannot represent the society of simulation models.
 However, we search these case studies from (a) past literature and (b) official website of Simulink and filter out the case studies which do not suitable in our work (Please see Section~\S\ref{caseStudy} for detailed information on selecting case studies).
-Also, CPSs are hard to collect thus most of the previous studies only utilized 2-4 models (and most of them are private).
+Also, simulation models are hard to collect thus most of the previous studies only utilized 2-4 models (and most of them are private).
 Hence, we use the available resource to better address this threat in our work.
 Another threat may caused by applying algorithms in this study into other kinds of works.
 Both our replicated algorithm EPIcuRus and our proposed clustering algorithm need modification for different objective functions.
-We plan to apply these techniques into more CPSs as future work to mitigate this threat.
+We plan to apply these techniques into more simulation models as future work to mitigate this threat.
+Moreover, some information like system coverage, system requirements, and environment uncertainty may unavailable to researchers, but they can be available to practitioners for the SUT that they are developing.
+Thus availability of those information can be a threat to this study.